surajkr4852/devTinder/homework.md

 -create a user schema & User model
 -create POST /signup api to add data into database.
 -push some documents using api call from postman

+- Javascript object vs JSON
+-add the express.json() middleware to your app
+-make your signup API dynamic to receive data from the end user